sekocha/lammps-polymlp-package/README.md

     > make yes-user-polymlp
 ```
-4. Build lammps binary files
+4. Build lammps binary files.
+(It requires approximately ten minutes for compiling polymlp_gtinv_data.cpp.)
 ```
     > make serial -j 36
 ```

 Machine learning potentials for a wide range of systems can be found in the website.
-If you use **lammps-mlip** package and machine learning potentials in the repository for academic purposes, please cite the following article [1].
+If you use **lammps-polymlp** package and machine learning potentials in the repository for academic purposes, please cite the following article [1].

 [1] A. Seko, A. Togo and I. Tanaka, "Group-theoretical high-order rotational invariants for structural representations: Application to linearized machine learning interatomic potential", Phys.
 Rev. B 99, 214108 (2019).